-Level I and II Discipline Violations - Level I and II offenses can range from mild acts of misconduct to acts which are serious and disrupt the orderly educational process.
-Examples of disciplinary options at this level include suspension, referral to law enforcement, arrest, restitution of damages, and/or assignment to an AEP.
+Level II Discipline Violations - Level II offenses are typically more serious disciplinary actions such as (but not limited to) suspension, referral to law enforcement, arrest, restitution of damages, and/or assignment to an AEP.
 Athletes are prohibited from participating in or attending any school-sponsored/school-related activities during the period in which they are suspended and/or removed to ISS and/or suspension at home.
 In addition to campus-based consequences, the Athletic Department may impose one or more of the following consequences: